 - Consult online guides, blogs, search engines, chat sites etc.

-That is why it is important to know exactly what you want to achieve on the dark web before you download the software or start browsing.
-If you know what you want to do or discover on the dark web you can prepare yourself better:
+That is why it is important to know exactly what you want to achieve on the dark web before you download the software or start browsing. after all, if you know what you want to do or discover on the dark web you can prepare yourself better:

-If you are just looking for something exciting or unusual: Make sure you know how to safely navigate the dark web.
+- If you are just looking for something exciting or unusual: Make sure you know how to stay safe while navigating the dark web.

 2. Use a Live Mobile OS (optional)

-Anonymity is the most important thing to protect on the dark web.
+When discovering how to access the dark web safely, we determined that anonymity is the most important thing to protect you on the dark web.
 Not because the dark web is illegal (it isn’t), but because the more anonymous you are – the safer you are.
 Unfortunately, operating systems like Windows 10 are not very well suited for privacy on the dark web.
-Windows does the following that do not help your anonymity:
+Windows does the following that does not help your anonymity:

-- Your device is automatically linked to a unique advertisement ID for third parties
+- Your device is automatically linked to a unique advertising ID for third parties

 - Microsoft can collect all sorts of personal data: your identity, your passwords, habits and interests, user data, contacts, and locations

-A much better idea than going on the dark web via Windows 10 is to use a live mobile OS like Tails, Whonix, ZuesGuard or Qubes.
+A much better idea than going on the dark web via Windows 10 is to use a live mobile operating system (OS) like Tails, Whonix, ZuesGuard, or Qubes.